Aarav-Mahto/Aarav-Mahto/README.md

 ## 👋 About Me

-I'm a **Full-Stack Developer** with expertise in **Spring Boot**, passionate about building **high-performance web applications**.
-I specialize in crafting **scalable, responsive, and feature-rich** solutions that enhance user experience and drive business success, while also **exploring and implementing React.js and TypeScript** in projects.
+I'm a **Full-Stack Developer** specializing in **Spring Boot**, experienced in building **scalable and high-performance web applications**.
+I have developed and deployed multiple projects with **attractive frontends, optimized backends, efficient databases, and reliable hosting (AWS/private JVM)**.

+I can independently manage full-stack development or collaborate within a team.
+I also explore **React.js and TypeScript** to enhance my expertise in building modern web applications.

 ## 🏆 Achievements